Use Spotlight to install and set up the Vehicle Data Device

 The engine must be OFF when installing the Vehicle Data Device.

-If you are replacing an existing vehicle tracker with a Vehicle Data Device, read our Replace an existing vehicle tracker with a Vehicle Data Device
+If you are replacing an existing vehicle tracker with a Vehicle Data Device, read Replace an existing vehicle tracker with a Vehicle Data Device.

 Step 1.
 Download and log into the Spotlight app

 Log into the app with your Verizon Connect credentials.

 If you do not have a login, contact your administrator.

 In the Spotlight app, go to Account > Device setup.